robovines6955/Stampede/README.md

 ```

 ### Calibration (OTOS)
 Follow the normal calibration for OTOS (directions for calibration tests are commented into `configureOtos` in the Stampede file).
 But don't change the values in the `configureOtos` method, change them when `configureOtos` is called in in `init`.
-There were the values we had on our robot for the OTOS `x`, `y`, `heading`, `angularScalar`, and `linearScalar`.
+These were the values we had on our robot for the OTOS `x`, `y`, `heading`, `angularScalar`, and `linearScalar`.
 ```
 configureOtos(-7.125, 0, -90, 3600.0 / (3600.0 + 15.6), 96.0 / 92.6);
 ```